mooculus/calculus/textbook/README.md

 * [Understanding functions](understandingFunctions/)
      - What is a function
      - Domain and range, intervals of increasing and decreasing
+     - largest subset which could be the domain
+     - questions: restrict domain of the function to include this point.
      - Function operations including composition
      - Basic functions: linear, polynomial, rational, roots, piecewise, absolute value
      - Emphasize piecewise (difficult for students on exams)
+     - inverse functions: use f(f^{-1}(x)) = x as an explanation for “switch x and y”
      - Triangle problems?
 * [Review of famous functions](reviewOfFamousFunctions/)
      - quiz (in all sections) to assess understanding; say something (not in writing) emphasizing that students struggling with this quiz could move to 1150.